erinrkahn/MechaCar_Statistical_Analysis/README.md

 - **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**

+The manufacturing lots 1 and 2 meet this specification with variances of 0.1 and 2.7, but Lot 3 does not with a variance of 170.3.
+Including Lot 3, the design specification is not being met at all manufacturing lots.

 ### T-Tests on Suspension Coils